IrohXu/IrohXu/README.md

 ### 📫 Research Update

-Plan for seeking faculty position in the USA.
+I am actively preparing to seek a faculty position in the United States.

-SocialGesture is accepted by CVPR 2025.
+Our SocialGesture paper has been accepted to CVPR 2025.

-I lead the organization of ICLR 2025 [Workshop on AI for Children](https://pediamedai.com/ai4chl/).
-As a former patient with a rare pediatric disease, I hope to help all children suffering with disease.
+I am leading the organization of the [ICLR 2025 Workshop on AI for Children](https://pediamedai.com/ai4chl/).
+As a former patient with a rare pediatric disease, I am deeply committed to leveraging AI to improve healthcare outcomes for children facing medical challenges.
+Through my workshop, I hope to found a team to foster interdisciplinary discussions and drive impactful research in AI-driven pediatric care.

 ### ⚡️ A quick introduction